 More?
 Luke wasn’t a relationship kind of guy.
 As a sex buddy, though, he’d be the perfect man for the job.
-A known commitment-phobe, known player, she’d be guaranteed hot sex with no-strings.
+A known commitment-phobe and player, he’d guarantee her hot sex with no strings.
 And because they were friends, she wouldn’t have to worry about him treating her like crap.
 Could he actually be proposing what she’d hoped for?
 Comfortable, compatible, no-strings sex without a messy relationship?

 He grinned and twined his fingers through hers.
 “Okay, we can play it safe.
 How much do you know about me?”